-An annex to the pay agreement lists a number of examples of criteria which may form the basis of negotiations between the management and the union representatives concerning the payment of supplements for qualifications, recruitment supplements, retention supplements or supplements for responsibilities.
+An annex to the pay agreement lists a number of examples of criteria which may form the basis of negotiations between management and the union representatives of the Danish Laboratory Technicians Association concerning the payment of supplements for qualifications, recruitment supplements, retention supplements or supplements for responsibilities.
 The lists are not exhaustive.